TRT Global - Somalia rejects US-Israel plot to expel Palestinians to Africa

 The White House and the US State Department did not immediately respond to Reuters' requests for comment.

-Sudan, a country dealing with a devastating civil war, also did not immediately respond to Reuters’ request to its Foreign Ministry for comment.
+Sudan, a country dealing with a devastating civil war, also did not immediately respond to a Reuters request to its Foreign Ministry for comment.

-However, the Associated Press reported on Friday that officials from Sudan have rejected ‘‘overtures’’ from the US.

 Under US President Donald Trump’s so-called Gaza plan, more than two million Palestinians would be permanently sent elsewhere.